CPNP - F.A.Q.

 "When downloading the personal data of responsible persons, distributors or contact persons into national databases please be aware that the processing of these data is bound to the national legislations implementing Directive 95/46/EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and notably to the provisions on security.
 These personal data shall be processed for the limited purposes of article 13(5) and (6) of Regulation (EC) N° 1223/2009".

-- Responsible Person profile: In order to notify products into CPNP you must select the Responsible Person profile.
-For imported cosmetic products manufactured in a non EU country, each importer shall be the Responsible Person for the specific cosmetic products he places in the market and has to request a Responsible Person profile,
+- For imported cosmetic products manufactured in a non EU country, each importer shall be the Responsible Person for the specific cosmetic products he places in the market and has to request a Responsible Person profile (unless another person established in the EU has been mandated).

-- Distributor profile: You must request a distributor profile if you want to distribute a product in a EU Member State and you translate, on your own initiative, any element of the labelling of that product in order to comply with national law.
-Then, you have to submit through the CPNP some information related to the products you distribute (cf. Art 13(3) of the Cosmetics Regulation).
-The products in question have to be registered in the CPNP by the responsible person beforehand.
+You must select a distributor profile only if you want to distribute a product in a EU Member State and you translate, on your own initiative, any element of the labelling of that product in order to comply with national law.
+Then, you have to submit through CPNP some information related to the products you distribute.
+A distributor cannot notify products in CPNP, only link his/her notification to existing products; the products in question have to be registered in the CPNP by the Responsible Person beforehand.

 First of all, please make sure that you have completed all the registration process steps as described on our tutorial (https://webgate.ec.europa.eu/cpnp/public/tutorial.cfm).